-The Best Sources for Medical, Dental, & Prescription Help
+The Best Sources for Medical, Dental and Prescription Help

 Many medical bill and prescription assistance programs are locally based.
 Nonprofit centers, for example, can provide you with the care you need or help you with the payments.
 To find these, tap into local resources, like social workers at hospitals and medical centers.
 Cancer centers, heart centers, and diabetes associations in your city may offer help.
 Search for low-income health care with your city’s name online.
 You’ll find local solutions best here.